Data Observability Tools: Data Engineering’s Next Frontier

 Like spacecraft, analytic pipelines can be extremely vulnerable to the most innocent changes at any stage of the process.

 Bigger, more specialized data teams

-As companies increasingly rely on data to drive smart decision making, they are hiring more and more data analysts, scientists, and engineers to build and maintain the data pipelines, analytics, and ML models that power their services and products, as well as their business operations.
+As companies increasingly rely on data to drive smart decision making, they are hiring more and more data analysts, data scientists, and data engineers to build and maintain the data pipelines, analytics, and machine learning models that power their services and products, as well as their business operations.

 Miscommunication or insufficient coordination is inevitable, and will cause these complex systems to break as changes are made.
 For example, a new field added to a data table by one team may cause another team’s pipeline to fail, resulting in missing or partial data.
 Downstream, this bad data can lead to millions of dollars in lost revenue, erosion of customer trust, and even compliance risk.